datagrok-ai/public/help/domains/bio/macromolecules.md

 #### Sequence activity cliffs

-Activity cliffs is a tool which not only visualizes multidimensional sequence space in 2-dimensional scatter plot but also shows links between molecules which are similar in structure but differs in activity.
-You can open the tool from a top menu by selecting Bio -> Sequence Activity Cliffs.
+Activity cliffs is a tool to detect small changes in structure that yield significant changes in activity or any other numerical property. open the tool from a top menu by selecting Bio -> Sequence Activity Cliffs.
 Similarity cutoff and similarity metric are configurable.
 As in Sequence space you can select from different dimensionality reduction algorithms.

 ![Running activity cliffs](../../uploads/macromolecules/activity_cliffs_open.gif)